zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataemit-definepermissionset-method.md

 ## <a name="parameters"></a>Parameter
  `tk`
- [in] Das Objekt, das Attribut versehen werden.
+ [in] The object to be decorated.

  `dwAction`
- [in] Ein [CorDeclSecurity](../../../../docs/framework/unmanaged-api/metadata/cordeclsecurity-enumeration.md) Wert, der angibt, den Typ der deklarativen Sicherheit verwendet werden.
+ [in] A [CorDeclSecurity](../../../../docs/framework/unmanaged-api/metadata/cordeclsecurity-enumeration.md) value that specifies the type of declarative security to be used.

  `pvPermission`
- [in] Die BLOB-Berechtigung.
+ [in] The permission BLOB.

  `cbPermission`
- [in] Die Größe in Bytes, des `pvPermission`.
+ [in] The size, in bytes, of `pvPermission`.

  `ppm`
- [out] Das zurückgegebene Berechtigungstoken.
+ [out] The returned permission token.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MSCorEE.dll verwendet
+ **Library:** Used as a resource in MSCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]